n0rdy/n0rdy-blog/content/posts/20241210/otp-offline-generation.md

 ```

 The `fmt.Sprintf("%06d", code)` part appends leading zeros in case if our code value has less than 6 digits.
 For example, `1234` will be converted into `001234`.
+The entire code for this post can be found [here](https://github.com/n0rdy/n0rdy-blog-code-samples/tree/main/20241210-otp-offline-generation).

 Let's run this code: